-Under Section 421(b) of the General Education Provisions Act, LEAs and the CDE must obligate funds during the 27 months extending from July 1 of the fiscal year for which the funds were appropriated through September 30 of the second succeeding fiscal year.
+Under Section 421(b) of the General Education Provisions Act, Local Educational Agencies (LEAs) and the California Department of Education (CDE) must obligate funds during the 27 months extending from July 1 of the fiscal year for which the funds were appropriated through September 30 of the second succeeding fiscal year.
 This maximum period includes a 15-month period of initial availability plus a 12-month period for carryover.
-However, Section 1127(a) of Title I of the ESEA limits the amount of Title I Part A funds an LEA may carry over from one fiscal year’s allocation to not more than 15 percent of the total Title I Part A funds allocated to the LEA for that fiscal year.
+However, Section 1127(a) of Title I of the Elementary and Secondary Education Act (ESEA) limits the amount of Title I Part A funds an LEA may carry over from one fiscal year’s allocation to not more than 15 percent of the total Title I Part A funds allocated to the LEA for that fiscal year.

 The following illustrates how the 27-month availability for Title I Part A funds and the carryover limitation would operate for an LEA that receives an allocation under the fiscal year (FY) 2011 appropriation.